dusanlazic/fast/README.md

     targets:
       - 172.20.0.2-11

-  # Non-Python exploit can be ran as a custom shell command
+  # Non-Python exploit can be ran by running a custom shell command
   - name: delta
-    cmd: rustc delta.rs && ./delta [ip]
+    cmd: ./delta [ip]
     targets:
       - 172.20.0.2-11